ansible/tox-ansible/README.md

 Each environment will be run in a separate job.
 The workflow will run all jobs in parallel.

-The github matrix is dynamically created by `ansitest` using the `--gh-matrix` and `--ansible` flags.
+The github matrix is dynamically created by `tox-ansible` using the `--gh-matrix` and `--ansible` flags.
 The list of environments is converted to a list of entries in json format and added the file specified by the "GITHUB_OUTPUT" environment variable.
 The workflow will read this file and use it to create the matrix.

 A sample use of the github workflow might look like this: